.png)

 The product vision provides employees with a common goal.
 It helps them understand the purpose of their jobs and motivates them to work harder.
 A solid vision aligns people, keeps everyone on the same page, and as a result, reduces potential conflicts.

-If you fancy the agile methods then you’ll definitely want to have a product vision as a North Star for your team.
+If you fancy agile methods, you'll definitely want to have a product vision as a North Star for your team.

 Product vision also improves productivity.
 No kidding.
 The alignment between stakeholders and within the team leads to: